Code of Honor (Star Trek: The Next Generation): Production

 Writer Katharyn Powers was invited to pitch a story for The Next Generation as she was friends with Star Trek writer D. C. Fontana.
 Alongside her writing partner Michael Baron, Powers pitched a story involving a reptilian race called the "Tellisians" who followed a code of honor similar to that of the samurai.
 However, the script and the aliens went through several changes before making it to the screen.
 Powers would go on to write the Season 1 episode "Emancipation" for Stargate SG-1, which held similar themes to "Code of Honor".
-The African theme of the episode was brought in by director Russ Mayberry, who had the Ligonians race cast entirely from African-American actors.
-Mayberry was fired during production by the show's creator Gene Roddenberry, and First Assistant Director Les Landau completed the episode.
+The African theme of the episode was brought in by director Russ Mayberry, who had the Ligonian race cast entirely from African-American actors.
+Mayberry was fired during production by the show's creator Gene Roddenberry, and first assistant director Les Landau completed the episode.
 Star Trek novel author Keith DeCandido later recalled that this was because of the casting itself, while cast member Wil Wheaton (Wesley Crusher) thought that it was because Mayberry was racist towards the guest stars after they were cast.

 Staff writer Tracy Tormé was not pleased with the "1940s tribal Africa" theme of the aliens, and because the combat scene towards the end of the episode resembled the Kirk versus Spock fight in The Original Series episode "Amok Time".
 Fellow Star Trek writer Maurice Hurley said that it was "a good idea, but the execution just fell apart.
 Again, if you take that script and if the actors had been told to give it a different twist, that show would have been different.
 But it became too baroque and fell apart.
 But the concept of having a guy say 'I have to have somebody kill my wife and this is the person' is a good idea."
 Some of the cast, including Jonathan Frakes, sought to prevent the episode from being re-aired.
 Michael Dorn wished they had not done the episode, and was glad he was not in it.
-In 2012 interview, Patrick Stewart agreed with fans that considered the season 2 episode "The Measure of a Man" to be "the first truly great episode of the series", stating that the first season "had several quite weak episodes"; referring to "Code of Honor" in particular he said, "I can think of one very early on that involved a race of black aliens that we all felt quite embarrassed about."
+In a 2012 interview, Patrick Stewart agreed with fans that considered the season 2 episode "The Measure of a Man" to be "the first truly great episode of the series", stating that the first season "had several quite weak episodes".
+Referring to "Code of Honor" in particular he said, "I can think of one very early on that involved a race of black aliens that we all felt quite embarrassed about."

 The episode also saw the first appearance of the black and yellow grid structure of the empty holodeck.
 However, the interface unit used by Yar, which resembled a corded phone, was not seen again, with crew members using vocal commands to program the holodeck in future episodes.
 Captain Picard showed pride in his French heritage in this episode.
 This character quirk was rarely repeated, such as in the following episode "The Last Outpost", and by singing "Frère Jacques" in "Disaster" while escaping a turboshaft with three children.